MIDFIELDR/midfieldr/docs/reference/completion_status.md

 - Row order is preserved.
 Rows with `NA` values in any of the required variables are removed.
 Duplicated rows are removed.

-- Columns with names different from the new columns (named below) are not modified; columns with matching names are replaced.
-The new columns added are:
+- New columns are added and all unique columns are preserved.
+If required to prevent overwriting, new column names are suffixed (`.1, .2,` etc.).
+Duplicate columns, differing by suffix only, are dropped.
+The new variables are:

   - `bacc_term`   Character.
 Term of a student's first baccalaureate, encoded `YYYYT` or, if no degree recorded, `NA.` Joined from the